 About the Institute

-The Edward M. Kennedy Institute for the United States Senate (the EMK Institute) is dedicated to educating the public about our government, invigorating public discourse, encouraging participatory democracy, and inspiring the next generation of citizens and leaders to engage in the public square.
-The Institute will be a dynamic center of non-partisan learning and engagement that takes advantage of cutting-edge technology to provide each visitor and other participants with a unique and information rich, personalized experience that will bring challenging and fundamentally important historical and current debates to life.
+The Edward M. Kennedy Institute for the United States Senate (the EMK Institute) is dedicated to educating the public about our government, invigorating public discourse, encouraging participatory democracy, and inspiring the next generation of citizens and leaders.
+The Institute will be a non-partisan and dynamic center of learning and engagement that uses innovative technology to provide each visitor with an information-rich, personalized experience that will bring important historical and current debates to life.

 Through innovative, participatory educational programs, the EMK Institute will engage the public in important debates, bringing them inside the legislative process.
 The EMK Institute will use many of the issues Senator Kennedy cared deeply about to focus attention on how the Senate shapes public policy and the nation.
 The Institute will be a dynamic laboratory for democracy.
 Our programs will serve the general public, students at all levels of their education, teachers, scholars, senators, senate staff, international visitors and others in public service.

 The EMK Institute will house: